Double-soft limit and celestial shadow OPE from charge bracket: Double-soft limit

 In the literature of celestial holography, an ambiguity concerning the double-soft gluon theorem has been discussed.
 In the context of $\cS$-matrix scattering amplitudes, when the two gluons becoming soft have opposite helicities, the soft theorem has two different forms depending on the order of the two soft limits \cite{He:2015zea}.
 The same ambiguity is encountered in the case of the OPE counterpart of the scattering problem \cite{Fan:2019emx}.
 We will focus on the OPE viewpoint, involving conformal primary gluons $F^{\pm a}_\Delta$.

-In most works, when studying the behaviour of two opposite helicity gluons labelled by indexes $1$ and $2$, the collinear limit defining the OPE is taken by considering the complex variables $(z,\bar z)$ as independent: this limit is called holomorphic when $z_{12}\rightarrow 0$, while keeping $\bar z_{12}$ fixed, and anti-holomorphic in the opposite case \cite{Pate:2019lpp}.
+In most works, when studying the behavior of two opposite helicity gluons labeled by indexes $1$ and $2$, the collinear limit defining the OPE is taken by considering the complex variables $(z,\bar z)$ as independent: this limit is called holomorphic when $z_{12}\rightarrow 0$, while keeping $\bar z_{12}$ fixed, and antiholomorphic in the opposite case \cite{Pate:2019lpp}.
 The leading OPE of two opposite helicity conformal primary gluons in the holomorphic limit is

 \be O_{\Delta_1}^{+a}(z_1,\bz_1)O_{\Delta_2}^{-b}(z_2,\bz_2)\sim -ig_{YM}\f{f^{ab}{}_c}{ z_{12}}B(\Delta_1-1,\Delta_2+1)O_{\Delta_1+\Delta_2-1}^{-c}(z_2,\bz_2)\,. \la{opeh} \ee When, otherwise, the variables $(z,\bar z)$ are considered as complex conjugates, the collinear limit takes both $z_{12},\bar z_{12}\rightarrow 0$.
 In this case, the leading OPE is